Interested in helping to reduce animal abuse and human violence? Here are some good ways to get started!

 Call the ChildHelp USA National Child Abuse Hotline:

-Visit the Child Welfare Information Gateway for a directory of State Child Abuse Reporting Hotlines.
+Visit the National Council on Child Abuse and Family Violence for a directory of State Child Abuse Reporting Hotlines.

 Suspect domestic violence?

 Visit the National Coalition Against Domestic Violence for a directory of State Domestic Violence Coalitions and Crisis Lines.

 Call the National Sexual Assault Hotline

 Visit the National Adult Protective Services Association (NAPSA) locator map.

 Visit the National Center on Elder Abuse State Directory of Helplines and Hotlines

 See our special section on “How Do I Report Abuse” for a list of animal cruelty investigating agencies in some 6,000 cities and counties in the US.

 2. Screen for abuse: Revise crisis line, intake, referral, assessment, and other forms to routinely include questions that expose other forms of violence.
 For example, child welfare, domestic violence and adult protective services can ask three key questions:

 - Are you worried about their welfare?